moechofe/lowresrmx/asset.dev/manual.md

 Will stop the execution of a sub-routine during VBL interrupt.

-#### `ON RASTER CALL routine`
+#### `ON RASTER CALL procedure`

-Before the rendering of the next line of the screen, will execute a sub-`routine`.
-This is useful in conjunction with [`=RASTER`](#raster).
+Before the rendering of the next line of the screen, will execute the `procedure`.
+This is useful in conjunction with `=RASTER`.

 The code MUST be shortest, read more about [CPU cycles](#cycles).

 This can be used to change colors or scroll background layers, example:

-    text 3,8,"tap to toggle"
+    TEXT 3,8,"tap to toggle"
-    cell 10,10,1
+    CELL 10,10,1

-    sub r
+    SUB R
-    if raster>=80 then
+    IF RASTER>=80 THEN
-        scroll 0,0,80-raster
+        SCROLL 0,0,80-RASTER
-        palette 0,,,raster mod 64,
+        PALETTE 0,,,RASTER MOD 64,
-    else if raster=0 then
+    ELSE IF RASTER=0 THEN
-        scroll 0,0,0
+        SCROLL 0,0,0
-        palette 0,,,0,
+        PALETTE 0,,,0,
-    end if
+    END IF
-    end sub
+    END SUB

-    do
+    DO
-        wait tap
+        WAIT TAP
-        on raster call r
+        ON RASTER CALL R
-        wait tap
+        WAIT TAP
-        on raster off
+        ON RASTER OFF
-        scroll 0,0,0
+        SCROLL 0,0,0
-        palette 0,,,0,
+        PALETTE 0,,,0,
-    loop
+    LOOP

 #### `line =RASTER`